taiki-e/cargo-no-dev-deps/README.md

 cargo no-dev-deps check
 ```

+> [!NOTE]
-**Note:** cargo-no-dev-deps modifies `Cargo.toml` and `Cargo.lock` while running and restores it when finished.
+> cargo-no-dev-deps modifies `Cargo.toml` and `Cargo.lock` while running and restores it when finished.
 Any changes you made to those files during running will not be preserved.

 If you want exclude `publish = false` crates, you can exclude these crates by using `--no-private` flag.